danielmahon/atom-open-last-project/README.md

 ## Install
 You can install **open-last-project** using the Preferences pane.

-The Atom.io team is building a MUCH better version of this into core for 1.0! https://github.com/atom/atom/issues/1603
+The Atom.io team is hopefully building a version of this into core for 1.0! https://github.com/atom/atom/issues/1603

 ## Todo
 + Support split panes
++ ~~Convert to CoffeeScript~~
 + ~~Fix deprecated API calls~~
 + ~~Remove that pesky untitled file upon new window~~